Current Graduate Fellows

 She has gained experience with the The Boeing Company, GE Aviation, and studied abroad at the University of Paris in the spring of 2018.

-This year, Vishwanathan was awarded the National Defense Science and Engineering Graduate Fellowship (NDSEG), and after graduation, she hopes to work in the research and design field for experimental vehicles for space and air application - particularly those involving wind tunnel testing!
+Vishwanathan is a past recipient of the National Defense Science and Engineering Graduate Fellowship (NDSEG), and after graduation, she hopes to work in the research and design field for experimental vehicles for space and air application - particularly those involving wind tunnel testing!

 “My area of focus is in experimental fluid dynamics, specifically in verification and validation experiments with the VT Stability Wind Tunnel.
 Through my research, I hope to bridge the gap between CFD simulations and experiments to form reliable analysis techniques that can be used in developing leading edge vehicles.